jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 ## Functions

 Arguments are passed by [value](https://play.golang.org/p/-Aq1-oKErAu).
 A goroutine can access only data within its active frame (a slice of the stack) so the argument needs to be copied upon a function call.
+This is a mechanism for isolatin memory mutations.

 ## Design